 U.S. Foreign Policy News

-Cynthia Arnson, Director of the Latin American Program, is quoted in this article about the visit of a U.S. delegation to Cuba.
-This article is in Portuguese.
+Cynthia Arnson, Director of the Latin American Program, provides a quote about the presence of Cuba at the Summit of the Americas.
+This article is in Spanish.